1927–28 NHL season

 The 1927–28 NHL season was the 11th season of the National Hockey League.
 Ten teams played 44 games each.
+This was the first full season that the Toronto club used the Toronto Maple Leafs name following ownership changes in February 1927.
 The New York Rangers won the Stanley Cup beating the Montreal Maroons, becoming the first NHL team based in the United States to win it.

 League business

 The O'Brien Cup, which used to go to the National Hockey Association (NHA), later the NHL league champion, would now go to the winner of the Canadian Division.
 The Prince of Wales Trophy, first awarded to the winner of the first game at Madison Square Garden, and later the NHL league champion, would now go to the winner of the American division.

 The first indications that the Ottawa Senators were in financial trouble surfaced when they asked the league for a bigger share of road game income.
 Though the league entertained the Senators suggestion, the Senators did not receive this income.
 It was decided by the Ottawa management to sell star right wing Hooley Smith to the Montreal Maroons for an undisclosed amount of money ($22,500 it was believed).
 At the same time, right wing Punch Broadbent returned to Ottawa.

-The Toronto Maple Leafs introduce new sweaters of blue and white, changing from the former green logo on white uniform.
+The Toronto Maple Leafs introduced new sweaters of blue and white, changing from the former green logo on white uniform.
 They are the first team in the NHL to have a set of white uniforms and a set of dark uniforms.

 Rule changes

 The league changed the rule for substitution, allowing "on the fly" changes, as long as the player going off is on the bench before the substitute goes on.

+The league implemented new measures to increase scoring.
+The blue lines were introduced, dividing the rink into three zones: defending, neutral and attacking.
+Teams with possession in their defending zone could now pass the puck forward, and both teams could pass the puck forward in the neutral zone, although forward passing across the blue lines was still disallowed.
+New penalties were given for picking up the puck; and for clearing the puck out of play.
+Goalie leg pads were reduced in width to ten inches from twelve and goalies were disallowed from travelling more than four feet with the puck.
+However, the new changes did not improve scoring, as the average number of goals per game decreased to 3.8, from 4.0.
+A new ten-minute sudden-death overtime period was introduced to resolve games tied after 60 minutes.
+This was also ineffective, and the number of tie games doubled from 36 to 74.

+Arena changes

+The Detroit Cougars moved from Border Cities Arena in Windsor, Ontario to Olympia Stadium in Detroit.